vladar21/pimp-my-english/Readme.md

 - Users can purchase subscriptions to access additional features and word sets.
 - The Stripe API is integrated to handle secure online payments and subscription management.
 - Subscribers have access to exclusive word sets, customization options, and advanced statistics.

+## Rules
+- After registration, users must verify their email addresses.
+- Before purchasing a subscription, the user's role is set to `guest`.
+- At the end of each calendar year, all `guest` users created more than a year ago (based on the `created_at` field) will be removed from the system.
+- When a user is deleted, all associated data will be cascaded and deleted, except for word sets (`WordSets`).
+- Word sets created by deleted users will be preserved with the author's information `username` (in open form) and `email` address (in closed form), respectively.

 ## UX/UI
 ### Site Goals